 The Department of Human Services and the Affordable Care Act

-With the ACA Medicaid expansion beginning in 2014, any adult under 65 years of age with qualified residency or citizenship and income under 133% federal poverty level (FPL), will be eligible for Medicaid irrespective of their assets.
-Fortunately, Hawai‘i’s income standards already align with ACA.
+Under the ACA, states had the option to open Medicaid to more people.
+Hawai‘i chose to do so.
+Under that 2014 expansion any adult under 65 years of age with qualified residency or citizenship and income under 138% federal poverty level (FPL), will be eligible for Medicaid irrespective of their assets.

 For an FAQ about Medicaid, go here: https://mybenefits.hawaii.gov/medicaid-faqs/

 For more information about the Affordable Care Act, visit the Department of Commerce and Consumer Affairs.

 MEDICAL APPLICATIONS will be accepted:

 - By mail delivered to Med-QUEST Division Eligibility Offices